modelbricks/modelbricks.github.io/pages/construction.md

   </table>
 </center>

-The SBML file provided in the publication was first imported into VCell.
 The model was then fully annotated to yield a more thorough understanding of the model for the viewer.
 Both textual and database annotations were added.

 <center>
   <table>